New York Yankees World Series Odds for 2022

 It’s a great time to be a New York Yankees fan.
-It’s the All-Star break, and the Bronx Bombers are dominating the league this season, determined to get revenge for a bitter end to their World Series hopes last year.
+The All-Star break has come and gone, and the Bronx Bombers are dominating the league this season, determined to get revenge for a bitter end to their World Series hopes last year.
 And the Yankees’ 2022 World Series odds look so good that they just might do it.

 The Yankees have had a strong lead in the American League all season.
 And with a reasonably healthy team and a deep bench, they’re tough to beat.
-The Pinstripes moved into the No. 1 spot on April 30 and have held onto it since, steadily putting distance between themselves and the rest of Major League Baseball.
+The Pinstripes moved into the No. 1 spot on April 30 and have held onto it since, though the Houston Astros are getting closer and closer by the week.

 Claim up to $1,050 free with DraftKings NY Promo Code